 If you want an enjoyable training session, you need to be kind and gentle with your dog.
 Nobody likes getting yelled at, and this also extends to dogs.
 So, what should you do with your pet’s negative behavior?
 The best way is to ignore it.
-This dog breed dislikes strict training methods.
+This dog dislikes strict training methods.
 You should also remember to use positive reinforcement.
 Reward-based training will work best.
 It should include verbal praise and treats.

 You also need to remember not to treat Poochons like children, as they will then be stubborn and demanding.
 Training sessions should be short and commands should be varied.
 You shouldn’t repeat the same command multiple times.
 To keep your Poochon from becoming nervous and shy, you need to give them socialization training as well.
 Interact with other people as well as their pets, and don’t leave them home alone.

 This breed is of small size and it shouldn’t be overexercised.
 To keep it mentally and physically stimulated, 30 minutes of activity every day is enough.
 Take your dog for a walk once a day.
 A common feature of the Poochon is its tendency towards sudden bursts of energy.
 For example, you shouldn’t be concerned if your dog starts running around the house quickly.

 As it is an extremely smart dog, it will be keen on playing games.
 For this reason, it’s worth giving your pet a toy, so that it can play with it or chew it to stay entertained.
 If the Bichpoo gets bored, it will bark or whine.
 Worst case scenario, your shoes will be used as a toy.